Mueller statement meant to 'light the fuse' for impeachment, Devin Nunes says

 "We know that he's talked about conspiracy to collude.
 Well, when he walked in the door, he knew there was no evidence of collusion," Nunes said.
 "He should have been done after day two."

-Nunes also alleged that Mueller tried to do a "victory lap" at his news conference by talking "about the Russians they found, the Russians they prosecuted" when Nunes' fellow Republicans on the House Intelligence Committee had the same information.
+Nunes also asserted that Mueller tried to do a "victory lap" at his news conference by talking "about the Russians they found, the Russians they prosecuted," while Nunes claimed he and his fellow Republicans on the House Intelligence Committee had the same information.

-In remarks from the Justice Department Wednesday, Mueller announced the closing of his office and detailed the findings of his investigation, underscoring that there “was not sufficient evidence to charge a conspiracy” with regard to whether members of the Trump campaign coordinated with the Russian government during the 2016 presidential election.
+In remarks from the Justice Department on Wednesday, Mueller announced the closing of his office and detailed the findings of his investigation, underscoring that there “was not sufficient evidence to charge a conspiracy” with regard to whether members of the Trump campaign coordinated with the Russian government during the 2016 presidential election.

 But Mueller did not mince words on his inquiry into whether the president obstructed justice.